 In 1845, the Knickerbocker Club — a group of Manhattan firemen, merchants, lawyers and other professionals — began traveling by ferry to Hoboken, renting field space from Stevens and devising and modifying what would eventually become the rules of modern-day baseball.

 The following summer, on June 19, 1846 on Col. Stevens' fields, the Knickerbocker Club crossed the Hudson by ferry to face off against the New York Nine (another Manhattan club) in what is widely regarded as the first recorded modern baseball game.
-While the Elysian Fields no longer remain, a plaque several blocks west of their former site at the intersection of Washington and Tenth streets commemorates the creation of America's national pastime here in Hoboken.
+While the Elysian Fields no longer remain, a plaque several blocks west of their former site at the intersection of Washington and Eleventh streets commemorates the creation of America's national pastime here in Hoboken.

 Building Hoboken Together